keithrbennett/rexe/README.md

 All formats will implicitly `require` anything needed to accomplish their task (e.g. `require 'yaml'`).

-If you are using `rexe` as a filter (to automatically send output to stdout), then you will either need to a) override the default output format with your desired format (e.g. `-op`), or b) do the output yourself (e.g. with `puts`).

 You may wonder why these formats are provided, given that their functionality could be included in the custom code instead.
 Here's why:

 * The savings in command line length goes a long way to making these commands more readable and feasible.
 * It's much simpler to switch formats, as there is no need to change the code itself.
-This also enables parameterization of the output format.
+* This approach enables parameterization of the output format.

 ### Reading Input from a File